Abdullahi24i/Sparta-Academy/CI-CD(E)/Jenkins-jobs.md

 4. Configure the Job - Once you create the job, you’ll be taken to the configuration page, where you’ll define how the job runs.
    1. General Information:
         - Description: Optionally, you can add a description for your job (helps others understand its purpose).

     ![alt text](../Pictures/Jenkins/jenkins-description-github-url.png)

+   2. Configure discard old builds, so that you don't have jobs saved

-   2. Add GitHub Project:
+   3. Add GitHub Project:
         - Enter URL of GitHub repository
-   3. Create SSH Key and deploy key in Github
+   4. Create SSH Key and deploy key in Github
         - Create SSH Key in Bash terminal using command: ssh-keygen -t rsa -b 4096 -C "placeholder@hotmail.com"
         - Go to repository settings, find deploy keys in the security tab on the left hand side.
 Give your key a name and paste the contents of your PUBLIC KEY into the key section and make sure to allow write access!

     ![alt text](../Pictures/Jenkins/jenkins-github-deploy-key.png)

-   4. Source Code Management: If you're pulling code from a repository (like GitHub or Bitbucket), configure the Source Code Management section:
+   5. Source Code Management: If you're pulling code from a repository (like GitHub or Bitbucket), configure the Source Code Management section:
         - Select Git or another SCM system.
     ![alt text](../Pictures/Jenkins/jenkins-scm-git.png)